domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 What does a dog say before breakfast?
 Bone appétit! --Ivan, in S3:E7 "General Store"

 ## From Small Town Murder
-A drunk man gets thrown out of a bar.
+A drunk woman gets thrown out of a bar.
-"Sir, you are BANISHED!" yells the bartender.
+"Ma'am, you're BANISHED!" yells the bartender.
-"Even when I'm sober?" asks the drunk man.
+"Even when I'm sober?" asks the drunk woman.

+## From This American Life
+Why did the nurse bring a red pen to work?
+B/c he had to draw blood.